-How my book review blog changed my life
+How my books blog changed my life

 I started in January, and things went well for about 9 weeks.

 It was fun and easy for a month.
 But by April, I was falling woefully behind on the blogging schedule I’d planned for my blog.
 And I wasn’t looking forward to working on it.
 Not good!